artificial-brains-inc/mongodb-kg/README.md

 });
 ```

+If querying nodes and edges to diplay the graph, make sure you query one first, and then run a query based on edge's target or source to query the proper relationships between nodes.

-You can visualize this data using D3.js, Cytoscape.js, or any other graph library.
+You can visualize data using D3.js, Cytoscape.js, or any other graph library.
 A minimal D3 example is included in `/public/js/graph.js` of the mflix example.

 ---